emmascotson/aviation-venture-risk-eda/README.md

 ## For More Information
 See the full analysis in the [Jupyter Notebook](./aviation-venture-risk-eda.ipynb) or review this [presentation](./presentation.pdf).

+You can also see an interactive dashboard of key charts [here](https://public.tableau.com/app/profile/chisum.lindauer/viz/Flatiron-Project1-Visualizations-final/Dashboard1?publish=yes(learn-env))

 For additional info, contact [Chisum Lindauer](linkedin) or Emma Scotson(linkedin)